TrainerIsaac/Tinkering-Audio-Tarik-Isaac/README.md

 Created a project folder.
 Added buttons.
 Added audio when button is clicked.
+Audio is now somewhat randomly generated and sounds horrible.

 #### TODO
-* Randomize tone of button click sound.
+* Make tone sound nicer.
-* Play a sound when mouse moved over button.
+* Fix it so that it works in editor not just in build.

 # Licensing: